Employment law- Furlough Leave

 In most cases, if it is necessary to put you on furlough, then it is likely to be in your best interests to accept this, as the alternative is likely to be redundancy.

-Can I do the odd bit of work for my employer while on furlough?
+Can I do any work for my employer while on furlough?

-You cannot undertake work for your employer while you have been furloughed.
+You cannot undertake work for your employer (or any organisations linked to your employer such as another group or associate company) while you have been furloughed.
 The government guidance says that this includes “providing services or generating revenue”.
 If you do carry out any work, then your employer may have to repay the grant.
-HMRC may well be carrying our audits to check if work is being carried out and/or this represents a fraud on the system.
+HMRC may be conducting audits to check if work is being carried out as this represents a fraud on the system.
+Further, HMRC has called for employees to report any abuse of the system by employers who make employees work.

 What is the position where I am working for two different employers?